biolab/scorange-hugo/content/blog/X And Y Chromosome in Embryos.md

 date = "2019-05-06"
-title = "X And Y Chromosome Expression in Human Preimplantation Embryos" hardLineBreak = true categories = ["clustering", "karyotype", "Y chromosome", "embryo", "distribution"] joinLines = false author = "Iva Černoša" shortExcerpt = "Determine karyotype (XY, XX) of the samples from single cell data and observe the time of activation of Y chromosome in a preimplantation embryo." longExcerpt = "Using the single cell data from Petropoulos et al. (Cell, 2016) we determine the karyotype (XY, XX) of the cells and inspect the time of activation of Y chromosome in a preimplantation embryo."
+title = "X And Y Chromosome Expression in Human Preimplantation Embryos" hardLineBreak = true categories = ["clustering", "karyotype", "Y chromosome", "embryo", "distribution", "X chromosome", "t-SNE"] joinLines = false author = "Iva Černoša" shortExcerpt = "Determine karyotype (XY, XX, X0) of the samples from single cell data and observe the time of activation of Y chromosome in a preimplantation embryo." longExcerpt = "Using the single cell data from Petropoulos et al. (Cell, 2016) we determine the karyotype (XY, XX, X0) of the cells and inspect the time of activation of Y chromosome in a preimplantation embryo."
 +++
 We have already demonstrated how to identify cell types using marker genes in our previous <a href= "https://singlecell.biolab.si/blog/marker-genes/">blog</a>.
 Today we will apply the same principle to determine the biological sex of human preimplantation embryos sampled by <a href= ”https://www.cell.com/fulltext/S0092-8674(16)30280-X”>Petropoulos <i> et al. </i> </a> (Cell, 2016) and examine the time of Y chromosome activation.
 <br>